 As alluded to earlier, aside from the 2.5″ form factor, there are also 3.5″ and M.2 form factors for hard drives.

 SATA 3.5″ Desktop Hard Disk Drives

-3.5″ Hard Disk Drives, also known as desktop drives, are large and are often found in desktops.
-3.5″ form factor gets its name, again, from the diameter of the disk platters inside.
+3.5″ Hard Disk Drives, also known as desktop drives, are large and often found in desktops.
+3.5″ form factor gets its name from the diameter of the disk platters inside.

 M.2 Form Factor

-M.2 is a very special form factor.
-Drives conforming to M.2 form factor can only fit in the dedicated M.2 slots on your motherboard.
+M.2 is an exceptional form factor.
+Drives conforming to M.2 form factor can only fit in your motherboard’s dedicated M.2 slots.

 Often people confuse SATA 2.5 as indicating the SATA version of the drive or the motherboard’s SATA port.

 However, that is different.

 - SATA I = SATA 1 = SATA 1.5 Gb/s = SATA 1.5 Gbps